First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Methods

-At the algorithmic level, the framework is underpinned by the versatile Forward-Backward (FB) convex optimisation iterative structure \citep{bauschke2017convex}.
-At each iteration, FB simply alternates until convergence between (forward) gradient-descent steps promoting fidelity to data and (backward) steps enforcing a prior image model, critical to the regularisation of the inverse problem and the resulting imaging precision.
-We investigate two algorithmic incarnations of a recent plug-and-play (PnP) scheme \citep{venkatakrishnan2013plug, romano2017little}, plugging a dedicated denoising operator into FB as an image regulariser.
-The unconstrained SARA (uSARA) algorithm is a pure optimisation variant leveraging a so-called ``proximal'' denoiser, handcrafted to enforce an advanced sparsity-based image regularisation \citep{Carrillo2012,repetti21}.
-The sophistication of the underlying prior image model is precisely introduced to deliver the best possible resolution and dynamic range from the data.
-The resulting denoiser itself is implemented as an iterative algorithm, leading to an overall sub-iterative FB structure.
-The AIRI (standing for ``AI for Regularisation in radio-interferometric Imaging'') algorithm \citep{terris22} is an AI-based variant leveraging a learned denoiser in the form of a deep neural network (DNN) trained on a rich database to clean Gaussian random noise from high dynamic range images, with a noise level commensurate with the target sensitivity of observation.
-By design, AIRI inherits the robustness and interpretability of optimisation algorithms and the learning power and speed of DNNs.
 Importantly, the degree of refinement with which the uSARA and AIRI image models are enforced is adjusted to the measurement noise $\tau$, more precisely to the corresponding estimate of the noise level in the image domain, $\tau/\sqrt{2L}$, which results from a normalisation by the norm $L$ of the measurement operator.
 In other words, uSARA and AIRI automatically adapt to the input signal-to-noise ratio, or equivalently, the target dynamic range of reconstruction.
 Last but not least, we emphasise that, by construction, PnP denoisers are completely blind to the measurement conditions underpinning the data to be imaged.
 As a consequence, the learned variants can be trained once and for all at an appropriate dynamic range, significantly alleviating the associated computation cost.
 They do not suffer from generalisability challenges with respect to measurement conditions either.
 This stands in stark contrast with the more traditional end-to-end approaches, where a DNN would be trained to reconstruct an image directly from data \citep{Connor22,terris22}.